emilyperica/ScoreGen/docs/VnVPlan/README.md

-# Verification and Validation Plan
+# ScoreGen Verification and Validation Plan

-The folders and files for this folder are as follows:
+The files and subfolders for this folder are as follows:

-Describe ...
+    ├── VnVPlan
+        ├── VnVPlan.pdf  \\ Verification and Validation plan
+        ├── VnVPlan.tex  \\ LaTeX source file